$\pi$-Play: Multi-Agent Self-Play via Privileged Self-Distillation without External Data: Abstract

 \section{Abstract}

 Deep search agents have emerged as a promising paradigm for addressing complex information-seeking tasks, but their training remains challenging due to sparse rewards, weak credit assignment, and limited labeled data.
 Self-play offers a scalable route to reduce data dependence, but conventional self-play optimizes students only through sparse outcome rewards, leading to low learning efficiency.
 In this work, we observe that self-play naturally produces a question construction path (QCP) during task generation, an intermediate artifact that captures the reverse solution process.
-This reveals a new source of privileged information for self-distillation: self-play can itself provide high-quality privileged context for the teacher model in a low-cost and scalable manner, without relying on human feedback or curated privileged information.
-Leveraging this insight, we propose \textbf{P}rivileged \textbf{I}nformation Self-\textbf{Play} ($\pi$-Play), a multi-agent self-evolution framework.
-In $\pi$-Play, an \textit{examiner} generates tasks together with their QCPs, and a \textit{teacher} model leverages QCP as privileged context to densely supervise a \textit{student} via self-distillation.
-This design transforms conventional sparse-reward self-play into a dense-feedback self-evolution loop.
-Extensive experiments show that data-free $\pi$-Play surpasses fully supervised search agents and improves evolutionary efficiency by 2–3× over conventional self-play.
+This reveals a new source of privileged information: self-play can provide high-quality privileged information for the self-distillation at low cost and at scale, without relying on human feedback or curated privileged information.
+Leveraging this insight, we propose \textbf{P}rivileged \textbf{I}nformation Self-\textbf{Play} ($\pi$-Play), a novel multi-agent self-evolution framework combining self-play and self-distillation.
+In $\pi$-Play, an \textit{examiner} generates tasks together with QCPs, and a \textit{teacher} employs QCP as privileged context to densely supervise a \textit{student} via self-distillation.
+This design transforms sparse-reward self-play into a dense-feedback co-evolution.
+Extensive experiments show that data-free $\pi$-Play surpasses fully supervised search agents and improves evolutionary efficiency by 2–3$\times$ over conventional self-play.
+Code is available at \url{https://github.com/zhyaoch/pi-play}.